 RESPONSIBILITY FOR THE WORK

-Mr Vajira Dhanapala , Mrs Srithi Warnakula , Mr Prasad Abeysinghe and Mr Lalith will handle your day to day work
+Mr Vajira Dhanapala , Mrs Srithi Warnakula , Mr Prasad Abeykoone and Mr Lalith Jayasinghe will handle your day to day work

 Mr Vajira Dhanapala became a qualified solicitor In 2008 and worked as the principal solicitor for more than 10 years. further he got qualification In Engineering and project management.
 He normally spend about 75 % of his time with Immigration work and have experience in simple to very complex matters.

-Prasad Abekoon, became a registered foreign lawyer (RFL) in 2019 but have many years of experience in other jurisdictions.
-Mr Prasad normally spend 75% of his time on immigration work and have experience in simple to complex matters.
+Prasad Abeykoon, became a registered foreign lawyer (RFL) in 2019 but have many years of experience in other jurisdictions.
+Prasad Abeykoon normally spend 75% of his time on immigration work and have experience in simple to complex matters.

 Mr Lalith jayasinghe is a Trainee Solicitor and has a master’s degree in Law (LLM) from Nottingham Trent University, LLB from Plymouth University and PGD(LP) from London Metropolitan University